Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 * __Learning__: You're here to validate ideas: What are we trying to learn?
 * __Iterate__: Your MVP will evolve quickly after each learning
 * __Viable__: Why is everyone forgetting that the V in MVP is viable.
 It is nice to be fast, but if it's crap ...
-* __Minimum__: One of the hardest parts, you have to come with the least number of features in order to stay reliable.
+* __Minimum__: One of the hardest parts, you have to come up with the least number of features in order to stay reliable.

 MVP is built on a serie of iterations that we call "build-measure-learn".